 In May 2014, the Company entered into an agreement whereby it is committed to provide up to \notin 7.4 million to a partnership, Fountain Healthcare Partners II, L.P. of Ireland ("Fountain"), which was created to carry on the business of investing exclusively in companies and businesses engaged in the healthcare, pharmaceutical and life sciences sectors.
-As of December 31, 2021, the Company's total contribution in Fountain was equal to \notin 7.4 million, and its commitment represented approximately 7% of the partnership's total funding.
+As of December 31, 2022, the Company's total contribution in Fountain was equal to \notin 7.4 million, and its commitment represented approximately 7% of the partnership's total funding.
 The Company is accounting for its investment in Fountain under the equity method.

-During the year ended December 31, 2020, two of the companies within the Fountain portfolio were acquired by third parties.
-The Company's proportional share of the proceeds from these transactions was \$11.1 million, of which \$10.4 million was received in 2020 and \$0.7 million was received in 2021.
-The transactions were accounted for under the cumulative earnings approach whereby the return on investment of \$8.3 million was recorded as a gain within "Other income, net" in the accompanying consolidated profit and loss account and the return of investment of \$2.8 million was recorded as a reduction in the Company's net investment in Fountain.
-The Company's net investment in Fountain was \$6.1 million and \$6.2 million at December 31, 2021 and 2020, respectively, and was included within "Other assets" in the accompanying consolidated balance sheets.
+During the three months ended March 31, 2022, one of the companies within the Fountain portfolio was acquired by a third party.
+The Company's proportional share of the proceeds from this transaction was \$1.1 million, of which \$1.0 million was received during the three months ended March 31, 2022 and the remaining \$0.1 million is being held in escrow until May 2023.
+The transaction was accounted for under the cumulative earnings approach whereby the return on investment of \$0.6 million was recorded as a gain within "Other income, net" in the accompanying consolidated statements of operations and comprehensive loss and the return of investment of \$0.5 million was recorded as a reduction in the Company's net investment in Fountain.
+The Company's net investment in Fountain was \$7.9 million and \$6.1 million at December 31, 2022 and 2021, respectively, and was included within "Other assets" in the accompanying consolidated balance sheets.